Best Things To Do In Ohrid Macedonia

 Where Is Ohrid Macedonia & How To Get There?

-Ohrid is 170km away from Skopje.
-You can either catch the public bus from Skopje Bus Station, which will take 3 hours, or rent a car and drive for 2.5 hours along the most scenic routes in the country.
+Ohrid is 170km away from Skopje, the country’s capital city.
+You can either catch the public bus from Skopje Bus Station, which will take 3 hours, or rent a car and drive for 2.5 hours along the country’s most scenic routes.

 Where To Sleep In Ohrid Macedonia?

-Besides the stunning hotels, in Ohrid, you can sleep in a well-preserved, traditional late-Ottoman houses that have turned into family-owned bed-and-breakfasts for a genuinely charming experience!
+Besides the stunning hotels in Ohrid, you can sleep in well-preserved, traditional late-Ottoman houses that have turned into family-owned bed-and-breakfasts for a genuinely captivating experience!

 What To Eat In Ohrid Macedonia?

 Macedonian cuisine is very similar to other Balkan cuisines.
-A popular national dish is the “Tavče Gravče”, a bean soup, while in the area surrounding Lake Ohrid several traditional dishes are made out of trout.
+A popular national dish is the “Tavče Gravče,” a bean soup, while in the area surrounding Lake Ohrid, several traditional dishes are made out of trout.
+There are lots of authentic restaurants in Ohrid to track down these dishes.